Phone

 The preambles of numerous bilateral investment treaties emphasize that their primary objective is to promote the flow of foreign investment.
 When developing countries enter into such agreements, they signal to potential investors their commitment to supporting foreign investment and reducing barriers to investment.

-Policymakers in developing countries generally support bilateral investment treaties because they extend legal protection against political and non-commercial risks, thereby encouraging foreign investment inflows.
+Policymakers in developing countries generally support bilateral investment treaties because they provide legal protection against political and non-commercial risks, thereby encouraging inflows of foreign investment.
 Additionally, the expansion of bilateral investment agreements is often driven by competition among countries seeking to attract foreign capital.
 When neighboring or competing countries enter into investment treaties, other countries frequently follow to maintain economic competitiveness and investor confidence.

 Frequently Asked Questions About Bilateral Investment Treaties in Foreign Investment Law